AleksanKo/WeatherApp/README.md

 - capital
 - languages (clicable, lead to the corresponding Wikipedia page)
 - flag
-- wearther in the capital (temperature and wind)
+- weather in the capital (temperature and wind)